scottdillon1/Virtual_SCP_Academy/Workflow/Part 2 - Safety Incident Workflow Design.md

 * Notes
   * Comment

-To design the UI, you have to open the ediotr.
+To design the UI, you have to open the editor.
 Double click on the file **IncidentForm.form**.
 It will open the editor.

 ![MTADownload](Part2Images/uiopeneditor.png)

 Next we will build the layout

 Use the "Add Section" button to add two sections.
-Give them both an title
+Give them both a title

 ![MTADownload](Part2Images/uiaddsection.png)